-Now mid-way through the second year of the Fast Forward 15 programme, I am proud and encouraged to see such positive results.
-Throughout the year we have already registered multiple achievements amongst the mentees from improved career prospects and role promotions, to increased levels of confidence and a clear vision of personal and professional goals.
-The commitment and dedication from both the mentors and mentees reflects their passion for our industry and the external support we receive continuously reinforces the importance of this programme in our sector.
-As we continue the programme the motivation behind the initiative still remains paramount as when I look back to when I started Zibrant over 25 years ago, the landscape in the MICE industry has changed dramatically.
+We are well into our third year of the Fast Forward 15 programme and I am hugely impressed with the talent of this years' mentees.
+As we continue the programme the motivation behind the initiative still remains paramount as when I look back to when I started Zibrant over 25 years ago (now BCD M&E), the landscape in the MICE industry has changed dramatically.
 Consistent and solid growth means our industry is now valued at £26 billion.
 Growth in the sector has prompted a shift change in the academic aspects of our industry too, with many universities offering courses in events and hospitality, the uptake always high.

 We are not alone in this quest, in the United Kingdom, the business and executive search communities have also taken the lead, with initiatives in place to develop candidates by providing opportunities to gain visibility, exposure and confidence.
 Mentoring is favored as a preferred method of achieving this growth and personal development.

 The Fast Forward 15 mentoring programme is a not for profit initiative spanning across our industry, giving access to and insight from some of the leaders in our field; an inspiring portfolio of influential and select talent who are willing to share their knowledge and experience with our stars of the future.